jenny-xly-long/NLP-Primer/README.md

 ```
 LDA considers each document as a collection of topics of different weights.
 And each topic as a collection of keywords in a certain proportion.
 Therefore, from LDA's perspective, a topic is nothing but a collection of representative, dominant keywords.
 You can then infer the topic by looking at the collection of keywords. <br/>

-**Logic of LDA: <br/>**
+**Logic of LDA:**
-<code><pre>
-1. Specify the number of topics *N* to discover (note that this is a hyperparameter of the model that we need to fine tune)
+<code><pre>1.
+Specify the number of topics *N* to discover (note that this is a hyperparameter of the model that we need to fine tune)
 2. Randomly assign each word of the documents to one the the *N* topics.
 3. Compute the product of P(Topic *T* | Document *D*) [probability of documents *D* assigned to topic *T*] and P(Word *w* | Topic *T*)[probability of topic *T* assignment contributed by word *w*].
 4. Re-assign a new topic to each word according to the above result which represents the likelihood that topic *T* would generate word *w*.
-5. Repeat steps 3 and 4 until we reach a steady state where topics are assigned correctly according to the computed probability.
+5. Repeat steps 3 and 4 until we reach a steady state where topics are assigned correctly according to the computed probability.</code></pre>
-</code></pre>

 **Example of LDA implementation:**
 LDA can be implemented using Sklean or gensim library.
 I am using gensim and wordnet on the News Category(attach link) dataset.
 Please see "lda.py" for detailed code.
 The goal here is to further understand LDA through some code and visualization.